ChrisRaven/minesweeper/readme.md

-Attempt at Minesweeper in React
+Attempt at Minesweeper in pure JS